For the period ended June 30, 2023, unaudited

 ended June 30

-Interest revenue depends on current market conditions, their impact on the interest-bearing assets held on the Bank’s balance sheet, and the volume and blend of these assets.
-The Bank’s sources of interest revenue are interest earned on its investments in Government of Canada securities, interest earned on SPRAs and interest earned on assets resulting from the large-scale asset purchase programs.
-In the second quarter and the first half of 2022, interest revenue increased by $198 million (or 21%) and $272 million (or 14%), respectively, over the comparable three- and six-month periods in 2021.
-This increase is driven by higher yields and a higher average holding of interest-yielding investments by the Bank.
+Interest revenue depends on market conditions, their impact on the interest-bearing assets held on the Bank’s balance sheet, and the volume and blend of these assets.
+The Bank earns interest on its investments in Government of Canada securities, on SPRAs (if any) and on assets resulting from large-scale asset purchase programs.
+In the second quarter and the first six months of 2023, interest revenue decreased by $154 million (or 13%) and $252 million (or 11%), respectively, compared with the same periods in 2022.
+This decrease was driven by the Bank’s lower average holding of interest-yielding investments during the period.

 Interest expense consists mainly of interest incurred on deposits held by the Bank.
-During the second quarter and the first half of 2022, interest expense increased by $631 million and $758 million, respectively, over the comparable three- and six-month periods in 2021.
-The increase was the result of rises in the Bank’s policy interest rate in the first and second quarters of 2022.
-It was offset by a lower average volume of deposits during the period and by a decrease to 0% in the interest rate paid on Government of Canada deposits.
+During the second quarter and the first six months of 2023, the interest expense increased by $1,497 million and $3,436 million, respectively, compared with the same periods in 2022, as a result of rises in the Bank’s policy interest rate.
+The increase was partially offset by a lower average volume of deposits during the period and by a decrease to 0%, in effect since May 2022, in the interest rate paid on Government of Canada deposits.

-Expenses for the second quarter and first half of 2022 increased by 4% and 2%, respectively, compared with the same periods in 2021.
-This primarily reflects increases in staff costs and in technology and telecommunications costs, offset by a decrease in bank note research, production and processing costs.
+Operating expenses for the second quarter and the first six months of 2023 decreased by 8% and 6%, respectively, compared with the same periods in 2022.
+This primarily reflects a decrease in costs for staff, and for bank note research, production and processing.

-- Staff costs increased by $5 million (or 6%) and $7 million (or 4%) for the three- and six-month periods, respectively, compared with the same periods in 2021, as a result of the following changes:
+- Staff costs decreased by $7 million (or 7%) and $13 million (or 7%) in the second quarter and the first six months of 2023, respectively, compared with the same periods in 2022, as a result of the following changes:

-- Benefit costs decreased by $4 million (or 6%) in the first half of the year, mainly due to the expense associated with the Bank’s defined-benefit plans, which decreased by $5 million (or 9%) as a result of a rise in the discount rates used for their calculation.1
+- Benefits and other staff costs decreased by $26 million (or 36%) for the first six months of 2023, mainly due to a decline in the expense associated with the Bank’s defined-benefit plans.
+This decline was a result of a rise in the discount rates used for their calculation.1

-- Bank note research, production and processing expenses decreased by $6 million (or 27%) and $7 million (or 19%) for the three- and six-month periods, respectively, compared with the same periods in 2021.
+- Bank note research, production and processing expenses decreased by $5 million (or 31%) and $15 million (or 52%) in the second quarter and the first six months of 2023, respectively, compared with the same periods in 2022.
 This decrease was driven by lower volumes of bank notes being printed.
 The timing of bank note production varies from one year to the next based on the annual production plan and market demand.

-Other comprehensive income for the first half of 2022 was $357 million.
-It consists of remeasurement gains of $368 million on the Bank’s defined benefit plans as a result of increases in discount rates,2 net of a reduction in the fair value of the plans’ assets.
-It also consists of an $11 million decrease in the fair value of the Bank’s investment in the BIS.
+Other comprehensive loss for the six-month period ended June 30, 2023, was $39 million.
+It consists of remeasurement losses of $51 million on the Bank’s defined-benefit plans as a result of decreases in discount rates,2 offset by an increase in the fair value of the plans’ assets.
+It also consists of a $12 million increase in the fair value of the Bank’s investment in the Bank for International Settlements.

 (in millions of Canadian dollars)